For Prospective Senators

 - The full congregation of the Student Senate meets on a weekly basis.
 Additionally, Senatorial Committees designed to work on the topics addressed in Senate also meet on a weekly basis.
 Such committees are Senator-run.

 - A full explanation of the powers, duties, responsibilities, and procedures of the Student Senate can be found in Article III of the Constitution.

 - A full explanation of all election regulations can be found in Article XVII of the Constitution.
 To find out more information, contact your Hall Elections Coordinator or visit the Judicial Council website.

-All prospective Senators should attend an informational session on February 13, 2018, at 7PM in the Montgomery Auditorium, LaFortune Student Center.
+All prospective Senators should attend an informational session on February 17, 2020, at TBA in the Montgomery Auditorium, LaFortune Student Center.

 This covers the role/importance of the Student Senate, the commitments Senators are expected to make, and election regulations.
 Below you can find a guidebook on parliamentary procedure and the rules of the Senate.
 Also below is the presentation given at the informational session.